DrGLDavidson/ACMEresearch/index.md

 {% capture text %}

-Meet the Principal Investigator, **Gabrielle Davidson**, and the dynamic group of postdocs, research assistants, students, and collaborators driving our research forward—and find out how you can join the team. **We'll be hiring soon, so watch this space!**
+Meet the Principal Investigator, **Gabrielle Davidson**, and the dynamic group of postdocs, research assistants, students, and collaborators driving our research forward.
+Find out how you can join the team. **We'll be hiring soon, so watch this space!**

 {%
   include button.html